Junejune95/Angular_LoveCalculator/README.md

 Run `npm install` to install all the required dependencies.

 ```
-    Need to add the your `X-RapidAPI-Key` in Httpheaders.I used the free API from [The Love Calculator From Rapid API](https://rapidapi.com/marchingtonoliver/api/the-love-calculator)to calculate the love match percentage.
+  Need to add the your `X-RapidAPI-Key` in Httpheaders.I used the free API from [The Love Calculator From Rapid API](https://rapidapi.com/marchingtonoliver/api/the-love-calculator) to calculate the love match percentage.
 ```
 <img src="assets/images/rapid-api.png" width="128"/>